salihciftci/docps/README.md

 docker run -dit --name liman -e pass=PASS -v /var/run/docker.sock:/var/run/docker.sock salihciftci/liman
 ```

+Note: the `-v /var/run/docker.sock:/var/run/docker.sock` option can be used in Linux environments only.

 ## Host

-You can download the lastest version of liman from releases.
+You can [download](https://github.com/salihciftci/liman/releases) the lastest version of liman from releases.
 Or you can build with Go.

 ```
 go get github.com/salihciftci/liman